-Upon the application of Qantas, the Commission issued, on 28 February 2022, Renewal Determination [2022] IASC 110, which renewed Determination [2018] IASC 104, allocating 1,260 seats per week in each direction of passenger capacity on the Indonesia route.
-The capacity may be used by either Qantas or its wholly-owned subsidiary, Jetstar.
-The determination also permits Jetstar to provide code share services with KLM Royal Dutch Airlines, subject to certain conditions.
-The determination is valid for five years from 22 February 2023.
+Upon the application of Virgin Australia, the Commission issued, on 14 April 2023, Renewal Determination [2023] IASC 113, renewing Determination [2017] IASC 133.
+The Determination allocates to Virgin Australia 1,260 seats of passenger capacity, subject to certain conditions.
+The capacity may be used by Virgin Australia to provide code share services with Qatar Airways and Singapore Airlines.
+The Determination is valid for five years from 25 October 2023.